deepfakes/faceswap/README.md

 ## How To setup and run the project

 ### Setup
 Clone the repo and setup you environment.

-There is a Dockerfile that should kickstart you.
-Otherwise you can setup things manually, see in the Dockerfiles for dependencies.
+Docker + Linux will get you straight to the point.
+Still there is another option to manually decide every detail.

+For more information, Try the setup helper `install-guide.py`

-Check out [../blob/master/INSTALL.md](INSTALL.md) and [../blob/master/USAGE.md](USAGE.md) for basic information on how to configure virtualenv and use the program.
+Check out [INSTALL.md](INSTALL.md) and [USAGE.md](USAGE.md) for basic information on how to configure virtualenv and use the program.

 You also need a modern GPU with CUDA support for best performance